jodyphelan/tbdb/README.md

 The tbdb database will assume you have mapped your data to a reference with "Chromosome" as the sequence name.
 If your reference sequence is the same but has a differenct name e.g "NC_000962.3".
 You can generate a database with an alternate sequence name using the `--seqname` flag.

+## Watchlist

+There are some genes it may be of interest to record mutations even if we do not have any specific associated mutaitons.
+To allow this funcitonality we have included a "watchlist" file.
+To include genes just add them and the associated drug(s) to the `tbdb.watchlist.csv` file.
 ## Future plans

 - Build in customisation of the lineage assigning SNPs